 I reached out to Serge Shirobokov at DeepSpar Data Recovery Systems.
 Shirobokov confirmed the DeepSpar Disk Imager will be discontinued in about a year.
 The new 3 independent channel USB Stabilizer they currently have on limited release will implement all the software-side imaging functionality in R-Studio from R-Tools Technology Inc. According to Shirobokov, “R-Studio + USB Stabilizer is the future.”

 If you have enough interest to take the course, just be mindful that the relevance of some tools discussed in the videos may change.
 In digital forensics, this is just another day.
 Nevertheless, the principles of data recovery taught in the DLC and the troubleshooting skills reinforced through the practical exercises Moulton created remains applicable and valuable.
 Consistent with that mindset, one of the most impactful statements from Moulton in one of his videos is, “my tool set is in my hands and my brain.
 I can get off of a plane anywhere in the world and do this job.
 That’s what you need to be… I want you to be not relying on the tool.
 I want you to verify the tool.
 I want you to know when the tool is wrong!”

 Committing the time and effort to work through the DLC material, I feel that Moulton successfully enabled me to hone my tool set.

-One thought on “Forensic Hard Drive Data Recovery with Scott Moulton”
+2 thoughts on “Forensic Hard Drive Data Recovery with Scott Moulton”